 2. Include photos

 No amount of descriptive text can grab someone’s attention like an appetizing photo.
-Make sure your digital menu includes images of your actual dishes.
+Make sure your contactless menu includes images of your actual dishes.
 If you have an extensive menu, start with your best sellers and if you don’t have professional photos of your menu items already, check out our free guide to food photography for restauranteurs to get started taking your own photos.